info201a-s19/project-kathylamb/README.md

-- We're curious to see if there is any correlation between drug use and natural death in specific ages, if drug use increases as age increases, and if the number of deaths have increased over the years for the younger population.
+- We're curious to see if there is any correlation between drug use and natural death in specific ages, if drug use increases as age increases, and if the number of deaths have increased over the years for the younger population.By answering these questions, we believe we can adjust the healthcare approach of addressing and preventing further deaths by drug use.
+This problem is especially prevalent with individuals presented with high-stress situations who rely on an external source to destress or compensate.

 ## Finding Data